Noxsios/powershell-course/docs/week3.md

 ### Test-NetConnection [Docs](https://docs.microsoft.com/en-us/powershell/module/nettcpip/test-netconnection?view=win10-ps)

-If a question asks you to check of **Port 80** is open on a remote server.
-Then `ping` will not be of use to you.
+If a question asks you to check if **Port 80** is open on a remote server.
+Then `ping` will be of no use to you.
 This is where `Test-NetConnection` comes into play.

 Test-NetConnection allows you to ping a machine and also perform a TCP connection test on a specified port.